Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: Introduction

-Let $S$ be a set of $n$ point sites moving linearly in a space $P$, that is, each point moves with a fixed speed and direction.
-The \emph{Voronoi diagram} $\VD_P(S)$ of $S$ is a partition of $P$ into $n$ regions, one per site $s \in S$, such that for any point $q$ in such a region $\V_s$ is closer to $s$ than to any other site from $S$.
 Guibas \etal~\cite{guibas1991kineticvd} studied maintaining the Voronoi diagram in case $P=\R^2$ and distance is measured by the Euclidean distance.
-They prove that $\VD_{\R^2}(S)$ may change $\Omega(n^2)$ times, and present an a KDS that handles at most $O(n^3\beta_4(n))$ events, each in $O(\log n)$ time.
-Here, $\beta_z(n)=\lambda_z(n)/n$ and $\lambda_z(n)$ is the maximum length of a Davenport-Schinzel sequence of $n$ symbols of order $z$~\cite{sharir1995davenport}.
+They prove that the combinatorial structure of $\VD_{\R^2}(S)$ may change $\Omega(n^2)$ times, and present an a KDS that handles at most $O(n^3\beta_4(n))$ events, each in $O(\log n)$ time.
 Their results actually extend to slightly more general types of movement.
 It is one of the long outstanding open problems if this bound can be improved~\cite{topp,handbook04}.
 Only recently, Rubin~\cite{rubin2015kdt} showed that if all sites move linearly and with the same speed, the number of changes is at most $O(n^{2+\eps})$ for some arbitrarily small $\eps > 0$.
 For arbitrary speeds, the best known bound is still $O(n^3\beta_4(n))$.
 When the distance function is specified by a convex $k$-gon the number of changes is $O(k^4n^2\beta_z(n))$~\cite{agarwal2015kvd_convex}.
-Here, and throughout the rest of the paper $z$ denotes some small constant.

-Let $P$ be a simple polygon with $m$ vertices, and let $\geod(s,q)$ be the shortest path between $s$ and $q$ that stays entirely inside $P$.
-We measure length of a path by the sum of the Euclidean edge lengths.
-Such a shortest path is known as a geodesic, and its length as the \emph{geodesic distance}.
-With some abuse of notation we use $\geod(s,q)$ to denote both the shortest path between $s$ and $q$ and its length.

-Aronov was the first to study the geodesic Voronoi diagram~\cite{aronov1989geodesic}.
-He proved that when the sites in $S$ are static, $\VD_P(S)$ has complexity $O(n+m)$.
-The same bound applies for the augmented geodesic Voronoi diagram.
-Moreover, he presented an $O((n+m)\log (n+m)\log n)$ time algorithm for constructing $\VD_P(S)$, which was improved to $O((n+m)\log (n+m))$ by Papadopoulou and Lee~\cite{papadopoulou1998geodesic}.
-Recently, there have been several improved algorithms~\cite{liu2018near_optimal_gvd, oh_ahn2017voronoi_journal} which ultimately lead to an optimal $O(m + n\log n)$ time algorithm by Oh~\cite{oh2019voronoi}.
-Furthermore, Agarwal~\etal\cite{dyn_geod_nn2018} recently showed that finding the site in $S$ closest to an arbitrary query point $q \in P$ --- a key application of geodesic Voronoi diagrams --- can be achieved efficiently even if sites may be added to, or removed from, $S$.